saina-s/Proteus_made_by_cpp/README.md

 * **Saina Soltani** — Backend, circuit simulation, component logic, MCU and advanced components
 * **Farnoosh Chogani** — Frontend, SDL2 graphics, UI, event handling and user interactions

-## Note

-This is an educational project and not a full replacement for Proteus or a professional SPICE simulator.
-Some electrical models are simplified according to the scope of the course project.